matthw/ctf/flare-on_10/ch06/README.md

-This one of my favorite challenge this year
+This was one of my favorite challenge this year

 ## 1. WIN32

-upon loading you face something that looks like a malformed PE.
+Upon loading you face something that looks like a malformed PE.

 After giving it a bit of love, the truth reveals itself.

 It calculates the hash of some 16 bytes memory region and if it is equal to `0x31d9f5ff` it will do some crypto magic, decrypt some data and display a popup.